Azure-Samples/java-on-azure-examples/acr/quarkus/README.md

 ## Cleanup

-Do NOT forget to remove the App Service and its associated resources once you are done running the example.
+Do NOT forget to remove the resources you created once you are done running the example.

 4m